Lake Ōhau: Lake Middleton

 Next to Lake Ōhau is the much smaller Lake Middleton.
-It has a shoreline of just under two kilometers, with a surface area of approximately 24 hectares.
+It has a shoreline of just under two kilometres, with a surface area of approximately 24 hectares.
 It is a popular spot in summer for camping, boating and fishing.
-The lake is 523 meters above sea level.
+The lake is 523 metres above sea level.

-Bookings are not required for the campsite.
+Bookings are not required for the campsite, but campsite access is paid for at the roadside sign.
 Access is available for motor homes and cars.
 Lake access is available for boats.
 There is a desire to provide a walking track around Lake Middleton but progress has been slow.